-But does it taste like a real English muffin?
+But does it taste like the real thing?

 No!
 This is not a true English muffin.
 It can’t be without gluten and yeast.
 BUT when toasted and buttered, it certainly hits the spot!

-How do you serve low carb English muffin?
+How to serve low carb keto English muffin?

-I make these low carb English muffins mostly for breakfast.
-They’re great with butter, peanut butter, or a low carb jam.
+I make these muffins mostly for breakfast.
+They’re great with butter, peanut butter, or a sugar-free jam.

 What size ramekin to use?

-I’ve discovered through trial and error that the best size ramekin to use for this low carb English muffin is a 4-inch ramekin, which is quite large.
+I’ve discovered through trial and error that the best size ramekin to use in this recipe is a 4-inch ramekin, which is quite large.
 I’ve been using a mini baking dish similar to this one.

 What about leftovers?